 3. Download the Samsung Firmware again.
 Ensure a fast and stable internet connection to avoid a bad download.

 Having taken care of the above things, try installing the firmware.
 Don’t panic if you see the “An error has occurred while updating the device software” warning on your phone’s screen.
-When you connect your Samsung phone to your PC, Odin will detect it the same way as it were in the Download Mode.
+When you connect your Samsung phone to your PC, Odin will detect it the same way as in the Download Mode.

-Fix ‘Can’t open the serial(com) port’ Error in Odin
+9. ‘Can’t open the serial(com) port’ Error

 If Odin can’t open the serial (com) port, the firmware installation will fail.
 This error occurs when your device and the PC are not connected properly.